Medical Assistance Transportation – Baltimore City Health Department. 410-396-6422 (for scheduling).

 Assisted Living – 410-396-4932 Baltimore City Health Department information about community based living for older adults or persons with disabilities.
 Services include: supervised living, meals, housekeeping, and personal care.

-Baltimore CASH Campaign – 443-692-9487 (www.baltimorecashcampaign.org) Free service to increase the financial security of low-income individuals and families.
+Cash Campaign of Maryland – 443-487-5433 (www.cashmd.org) Free service to increase the financial security of low-income individuals and families.
 Free tax preparation, financial education, and asset-building services with a coalition of partners at 6 sites in Baltimore.

 Family Caregiver Program – 410-396-4932 (www.baltimorecitycaregivers.com) Baltimore City Health Department provides information, assistance, respite, training, and supplemental services to family caregivers, 55+, including those raising their grandchildren.

-Maryland Access Point (MAP) – 410-396-2273 (www.marylandaccesspoint.info/consumer/index) Single entry point for information about services, programs, referrals, benefits, and other assistance for seniors and individuals with disabilities.
+Maryland Access Point (MAP) – 211 or 410-396-2273 (www.marylandaccesspoint.info/consumer/index) Single entry point for information about services, programs, referrals, benefits, and other assistance for seniors and individuals with disabilities.
+Place to start if you have a question.

 Meals on Wheels – 410-558-0827 (www.mealsonwheelsmd.org) Helps homebound people eat well and continue to live in their own homes by preparing and delivering 800,000+ nutritious meals a year in Maryland.
 Also provides grocery shopping, phone pals, and other support services to help people maintain independence.
 Sliding scale fee.
 Application required.